 Practical Example: Gas Expansion During Ascent

-Consider a flexible container (such as a balloon or a diver’s lungs) holding 22 liters of gas at a depth of 27 meters.
+Consider a flexible container, such as a balloon or even a diver’s lungs, holding 22 liters of gas at a depth of 27 meters:

-- Calculating Depth Pressure: The ambient pressure is 3.7 bar.
+- Calculating Depth Pressure: At 27 meters, the ambient pressure is 3.7 bar (1 bar atmosphere + 2.7 bar water pressure).

-- The Result: The volume expands by a factor of 3.7, reaching 81.4 liters at the surface.
+- The Result: As you ascend to the surface, Consequently, the volume expands by a factor of 3.7, reaching a staggering 81.4 liters.

-To better understand how these pressure changes affect you underwater, watch this short visual explanation of Boyle’s Law and its critical role in diving safety.
+To better understand how these pressure changes affect you underwater, watch this visual explanation from the Diving Mentor YouTube channel:

 Learn how pressure and volume change during your dive.“Learn the fundamentals of Dive Physics and why understanding pressure and volume is essential for every diver.”